MicrosoftDX/nether/documentation/setup.md

 ## Unity

-We support and build SDKs for [Unity](http://unity3d.com) but Nether as service is available from any operating system that would have access to Internet.
+We support and plan to build SDKs for [Unity](http://unity3d.com) but Nether as service is available from any operating system that would have access to Internet.

 # Building and running Nether